Aggregat: A8

-The A8 was a proposed "stretched" variant of the A4, to use storable rocket propellants (most likely nitric acid & kerosene).
+The A8 was a proposed "stretched" variant of the A4, to use storable rocket propellants (most likely nitric acid and kerosene).
 The design never reached the prototype stage, but further design work was carried out after the war by a German rocket team in France as the "Super V-2".
 The project was eventually cancelled, but led to the French Véronique and Diamant rocket projects.

 A9/A10

 It was proposed to use an advanced version of the A9 to attack targets on the US mainland from launch sites in Europe, for which it would need to be launched atop a booster stage, the A10.